harrypower/cubesolve/reference.md

       - return nstrings that contain data to serialize this object
   * `serialize-data!`         _( nstrings hole-array-piece-list -- )_
       - nstrings contains serialized data to restore this object

-* solution object
-  * will take ref-piece-array object and hole-array-piece-list object and puzzle-board
-  * will store a working puzzle board array to fast access pieces on board in a reference form
-  * will use the fast intersect method from ref-piece-array to solve intersections.
-  * will mechanize the sequential hole filling to solve puzzle

-* Next additions or bugs to work on
-  * convert all the objects to use the save-instance-data object to allow complete data saving of the objects data!